WillDev-Co/books-crud/README.md

 * description (optional)

-## How to access the endpoint GET /books/id/{id} to retrieve a book by its ID
+## How to access the endpoint GET /books/id/{book_id} to retrieve a book by its ID
-To retrieve a book by its ID, send a GET request to the /books/id/{id} endpoint.
-The {id} parameter in the endpoint URL should be replaced with the ID of the book you want to retrieve.
+To retrieve a book by its ID, send a GET request to the /books/id/{book_id} endpoint.
+The {book_id} parameter in the endpoint URL should be replaced with the ID of the book you want to retrieve.

 ## How to access the endpoint GET /books/author/{author} to retrieve a book by its author
 To retrieve a book by its author, send a GET request to the /books/author/{author} endpoint.
 The {author} parameter in the endpoint URL should be replaced with the name of the author you want to retrieve.

-## How to access the endpoint DELETE /books/{id} to delete a book by its ID
+## How to access the endpoint DELETE /books/{book_id} to delete a book by its ID
-To delete a book by its ID, send a DELETE request to the /books/{id} endpoint.
-The {id} parameter in the endpoint URL should be replaced with the ID of the book you want to delete.
+To delete a book by its ID, send a DELETE request to the /books/{book_id} endpoint.
+The {book_id} parameter in the endpoint URL should be replaced with the ID of the book you want to delete.

-## How to access the endpoint PUT /books/{id} to update a parameter of a book
+## How to access the endpoint PUT /books/{book_id} to update a parameter of a book
-To update a parameter of a book, send a PUT request to the /books/{id} endpoint with a JSON payload containing the updated parameters for the book.
+To update a parameter of a book, send a PUT request to the /books/{book_id} endpoint with a JSON payload containing the updated parameters for the book.

 The parameters that can be included are: